If we don’t win, you don’t pay.

 Do I Have A Claim?

 You have a diminished value claim if you or your loved one’s car got wrecked in an accident caused by another driver’s negligence.
 Should you go for it?
 Are you prepared for the hassle of handling this matter?
-Is this case worth all the time and energy that will get spent on it?
+Is this case worth all the time and energy spent on it?

 Reasons Why So Many People Avoid Diminished Car Value Claims?

-- First, even after browsing the deepest corners of the internet and obtaining all the useful information they can about car accident claims, people remain misinformed about them.
+- First, even after browsing the deepest corners of the internet and obtaining all the valuable information they can about car accident claims, people remain misinformed about them.
 Car insurance companies spread this perception.
 These companies make people think diminished value claims don’t apply to a particular state.
 But that is sheer misinformation.
 Also, this is one way malevolent adjusters try killing one of your many rights.

 What About The Hassles & Complications Of Pursuing A Diminished Value Claim?